neo4jrb/activegraph/docs/UniqueIDs.rst

 A note regarding constraints
 ----------------------------

 By default, a uniqueness constraint will be set for all ID properties.
-To disable this, you can call ``id_property`` with ``constraint: false`` in your third param.
+To disable this, you can call ``id_property`` with the ``constraint: false`` option.

 .. code-block:: ruby